Equity release calculator

 How safe is equity release?

-Equity release plans available today are considerably safer than those available in the past.
+Equity release plans available today are much improved compared to those available in the past.
 Reputable companies abide by a code of conduct and best practice set by the Equity Release Council.

-With better consumer safeguards in place, equity release can provide real financial security for older homeowners, but it’s important to seek professional advice to make sure it’s the right option for you.
+With better consumer safeguards in place, equity release can provide real financial security for older homeowners.
+However, it’s important to seek professional advice to make sure it’s the right option for you.

 Like this?